KSP-KOS/KOS/doc/source/structures/gui_widgets/scrollbox.rst

     ``ScrollBox`` objects are created by using :meth:`BOX:ADDSCROLLBOX`.

-    A scollbox is a box who's contents can be bigger than it is, accessable via scrollbars.
+    A scollbox is a box who's contents can be bigger than it is, accessible via scrollbars.

     To constrain the actual size of the box, you can use the ``:style``